Marriage and life partnership: The financial implications

 Retirement

-• 3a: The policyholder is the beneficiary.
+• 3a: The beneficiary is the policyholder.

-• 3b: The beneficiary is freely selectable.
+• 3b: Beneficiaries are freely selectable.

-• 3a: The policyholder is the beneficiary
+• 3a: The beneficiary is the policyholder.

 Taxes